kelvinz/code-notes/ai/prompts.md

 Use Face Correction:10, Use Upscaling: RealESRGAN_x4plus
 | Seed : 3018 | Scale : 7 | Steps : 50 | Img Width : 640 | Img Height : 640 | model_version : 1.5fp16 |

+view of a monastery on a forested mountain, in the style of studio ghibli, distant, detailed, artstation, award winning illustration